About the Test

 The test fee is US$180.
 See TOEFL Testing and Service Fees for payment information.

 - When will I have my admission ticket?

 If you do not receive your admission ticket by 2 weeks before the test date, contact TOEFL Services.

 - How do I cancel or reschedule my registration?

 Test date changes are not permitted.
-If you do not take the test and do not register for another date, you may request a partial refund of half the registration fee by submitting the Refund Request Form .
+If you do not take the test and do not register for another date, you may request a partial refund of 50 percent of the registration fee by submitting the Refund Request Form .
 If you wish to take the test on another date, submit a new registration form and test fee.

 Do not contact the test center before the day of the test.
 Staff at the test center will not have the information necessary to help you.
 Contact TOEFL Services if you need help.

 - What must I bring on test day?